swcarpentry/training-course/curriculum.md

 7. Make connections among concepts explicit.
 8. Encourage students to work with multiple organizing structures.
 9. Ask students to draw a concept map to expose their knowledge organizations.
-10. Use a sorting task to expose students&#8217; knowledge organizations.
+10. Use a sorting task to expose students' knowledge organizations.
-11. Monitor students&#8217; work for problems in their knowledge organizations.
+11. Monitor students' work for problems in their knowledge organizations.

-***3. Students&#8217; motivation determines, directs, and sustains what they do to learn.***
+***3. Students' motivation determines, directs, and sustains what they do to learn.***

 Motivation is critical in guiding the direction, depth, and persistence of learning.
 When students think a learning goal or activity is valuable, when they expect to achieve a desired learning outcome, and when they believe their environment is supportive, they are more likely to learn.

 Recommendations

 1. Strategies to Establish Value
-    1. Connect the material to students&#8217; interests.
+    1. Connect the material to students' interests.
     2. Provide authentic, real-world tasks.
-    3. Show relevance to students&#8217; current academic lives.
+    3. Show relevance to students' current academic lives.
-    4. Demonstrate the relevance of higher-level skills to students&#8217; future professional lives.
+    4. Demonstrate the relevance of higher-level skills to students' future professional lives.
     5. Identify and reward what you value.
     6. Show your own passion and enthusiasm for the discipline.
 2. Strategies That Help Students Build Positive Expectancies